robertbraeutigam/scan/README.md

 All number types, if not stated otherwise, are network byte order (big-endian, most significant byte first) and are unsigned.

-An array of any type is a concatenation of values of the given type.
-The length is not explicitly supplied and should be available from either the message overall length of some other means.
+A byte array is a concatenation of bytes.
+The length is not explicitly supplied but should be available from either the message overall length or by some other means.

 A string is a length (2 bytes) followed by a byte array that contains UTF-8 encoded bytes of characters.